Robert Campin's Uncanny LeapJohn Haber

 Textbooks distort the new humanism.
 It demands not just a "real" world for humanity, no more than a fully separate religious realm.
 Rather, the sacred may not ever appear in one's life, but it has the potential to be experienced by anyone.
 The potential can be tapped only with the patience, precision, and contradictions of human understanding—and human art.

 The Mérode Altarpiece, from the permanent collection of The Metropolitan Museum of Art, is in the Cloisters.
 One could not visit portions of the Cloisters when I began this, owing to architectural restoration, and so the painting and the Unicorn Tapestries moved temporarily to the Met.
 During that time, the altarpiece appeared in a show of the Met's entire holdings in Northern Renaissance art, through January 3, 1999.
-I visited the Cloisters again in 2010, by which time the Met had accepted the minority point of view, which attributes the altarpiece to Campin's workshop.
+I visited the Cloisters again in 2010, by which time the Met's curators had endorsed the minority point of view, which attributes the altarpiece to Campin's workshop.
+It is their arrogance—and their loss.